Kelechikizito/foundry-defi-stablecoin-f25/README.md

       4. Dynamic Timeout Adjustment ✅
       5. Price Deviation Checks
    5. Dectralized Governance Model ✅
-5. Do Revision From the first Lesson and make sure you understand everything
+5. Do Revision From the first Lesson and make sure you understand everything ✅
-6. Do the Exercises
+6. Improve the ReadMe
-7. Check out Lens Protocol
+7. Do the Exercises
-8. Improve the ReadMe
+8. Check out Lens Protocol
 9. Read the Security Preaparation and understand everything
 10. Research Lens protocol
 11. Smart Contract Audit Preparation